Become a Lifeguard

 How to Register

-Check out our Registered Lifeguard programs online or call Guest Services at 780-980-7120.
+Courses run throughout the year, so you can register anytime.
+To view upcoming courses, see the Current City Guide, check out our Registered Lifeguard programs online or call Guest Services at 780-980-7120.

 Lifesaving Society Certification

-|Bronze Medallion||13 years or older, or have your Bronze star certification||You'll learn tows and carries, defense and release methods to prepare for challenging rescues of increased risk, involving conscious and unconscious victims of various types.
+|Bronze Medallion||13+ years old or have your Bronze star certification||You'll learn tows and carries, defense and release methods to prepare for challenging rescues of increased risk, involving conscious and unconscious victims of various types.
 You'll also learn CPR and First Aid skills.|

 You'll use your skills to address challenging situations while learning about safe supervision.

-|Lifesaving Society National Certification (NL)||At least 16 years old, finished the Bronze Cross Course, and have Standard First Aid (SFA) or Aquatic Emergency Care (AEC).||You'll develop an understanding of lifeguard principles, good judgment, and a mature, responsible attitude towards your role as a lifeguard.
+|National Lifeguard (NL)||At least 16 years old, finished the Bronze Cross Course, and have Standard First Aid CPR-C or Aquatic Emergency Care (AEC).||You'll develop an understanding of lifeguard principles, good judgment, and a mature, responsible attitude towards your role as a lifeguard.
 To remain valid, you must be re certified every two years.|

 For more information on the program, please see the Lifesaving Society.

 Once you've got your certification, you can start working at aquatic facilities, or you can go on to get your swim instructor training and have even more job options.

-Junior Lifeguard: certified as a Red Cross Lifeguard OR LSS National Lifeguards with no Water Safety Instructor qualification
+Junior Lifeguard: certified as a Red Cross Lifeguard OR LSS National Lifeguards with no Water Safety Instructor qualification.

-Lifeguard/Instructor I & II: certified as both a Lifeguard and Water Safety Instructor
+Lifeguard/Instructor I & II: certified as both a Lifeguard and Water Safety Instructor.

-Senior Lifeguard/Instructor I & II: experienced as both a Lifeguard and Water Safety Instructor in addition to holding various additional advanced leadership certifications
+Senior Lifeguard/Instructor I & II: experienced as both a Lifeguard and Water Safety Instructor in addition to holding various additional advanced leadership certifications.

-Aquatic Shift Leader: experienced Lifeguards and Water Safety Instructors that supervise the daily operation of the Aquatic Centre
+Aquatic Shift Leader: experienced Lifeguards and Water Safety Instructors that supervise the daily operation of the Aquatic Centre.